 All further enforcement is carried out by the BAG.

 A total of 300 permanently installed enforcement gantries check, while traffic is flowing, whether the trucks subject to toll are correctly logged on in the system.
 If an OBU is installed and is activated, the gantry checks whether the device is set correctly.
-For vehicles subject to toll, the licence plate number is scanned and compared with the data stored in the Toll Collect computing centre.
+For vehicles subject to toll, the registration plate number is scanned and compared with the data stored in the Toll Collect computing centre.
 If no log-on is present, Toll Collect conducts the necessary investigations and any necessary retrospective toll collection.
 Information relevant to punishment is forwarded by Toll Collect to the BAG.
 It is evaluated there.
 If there is a correct log-on, the vehicle data is immediately deleted.

 To ensure more effective and flexible enforcement of compliance with the toll requirement, the BAG uses a portable enforcement unit.
 In terms of its functionality, it is a portable enforcement gantry.
 Because the device can be set up and dismantled quickly, unexpected traffic enforcements are possible.